0n0w1c/grubefi-rpi4/README.md

 - - - -
 It is a bit slow to boot with an SD card, be patient.

-Warning: Do NOT have a shell/terminal or files, open in /boot or /boot/efi during \
+Warning: Do NOT have a shell/terminal or files open in /boot or /boot/efi during \
 the installation or removal processes.

 #### Warning: This is EXPERIMENTAL software, total data loss is a real possibility. ####